 Lisbon and Setúbal Peninsula: Coastal Charm & Capital Convenience

-The wine regions surrounding Portugal’s capital offer incredible diversity and convenience.
-From the historic sand-grown vines of Colares to the world-renowned fortified Moscatel de Setúbal, this area provides easy day trips that combine wine tourism with coastal scenery.
+The wine regions surrounding Portugal’s capital offer incredible diversity and unbeatable convenience for travelers on a tight schedule.
+From the historic sand-grown vines of Colares to the world-renowned fortified Moscatel de Setúbal, this area provides easy day trips that combine wine tourism with striking coastal scenery.

-Moscatel de Setúbal is the region’s crown jewel—an intensely aromatic fortified dessert wine.
-The unique Colares wines grow on their original rootstock in deep Atlantic coastal sands, a terroir that protected them from the phylloxera plague that devastated European vineyards.
+Moscatel de Setúbal is the region’s crown jewel, known as an intensely aromatic fortified dessert wine.
+The unique Colares wines grow on their original rootstock in deep Atlantic coastal sands.
+This highly specific terroir actually protected them from the phylloxera plague that devastated European vineyards centuries ago.

 Top Attractions and Activities:

-• José Maria da Fonseca: Offers historic cellar tours dating to the 1830s with Moscatel tastings.
+• José Maria da Fonseca: Offers historic cellar tours dating back to the 1830s, complete with sweet Moscatel tastings.

-• Colares Tastings: Combine rare wines with Atlantic Ocean views.
+• Colares Tastings: Combine incredibly rare wines with sweeping Atlantic Ocean views.

-• Arrábida Natural Park: Provides stunning coastal scenery between winery visits.
+• Arrábida Natural Park: Provides stunning coastal scenery perfectly situated between your winery visits.

 Visitor Information:

-• Best Time to Visit: Year-round due to a mild coastal climate; spring and fall offer ideal weather.
+• Best Time to Visit: Accessible year-round due to a mild coastal climate, though spring and fall offer the absolute ideal weather.

 • Official Site: www.cvrlisboa.pt

-The convenience for visitors based in Lisbon is unmatched, and the unique terroirs produce wines unavailable anywhere else in the world.
+The convenience for visitors based here is simply unmatched.
+You gain access to unique terroirs that produce wines entirely unavailable anywhere else in the world.

 portugal wine regions a complete travelers guide 5